 Mentioning SRs in the funding request

-UNDP Country Offices (COs) can use direct engagement modality for the SRs named in the funding request.
-The UNDP Global Fund Project Management Unit (PMU) might take advantage of this procedure by identifying the SRs early and working with the CCM to have them named in the proposal.
-This is particularly useful in situations where SR choice is limited.
-However, the fact that specific organizations are mentioned in the proposal as SRs does not make it mandatory for UNDP to contract them.
+UNDP Country Offices (COs) can use the Proposal Defined Engagement modality for SRs named in the grant proposal submitted by the CCM to the Global Fund.
+The UNDP Global Fund Project Management Unit (PMU) might take advantage of this modality by identifying the SRs early and working with the CCM to have them named in the grant proposal.
+This is particularly useful in situations where SR choice is limited due to the country context and/or nature of the activities.
+However, the fact that specific organizations are mentioned in the grant proposal as SRs does not make it mandatory for UNDP to contract them.
 Please see here for more information on other modalities for identification and contracting of SRs.

 Implementation arrangements mapping

 During grant-making, PRs are required to prepare an implementation arrangements map.
 This is a visual depiction of who is doing what with what portion of a grant.
 It is, in essence, an organogram of a grant and will include all SRs known at the time or a placeholder for SRs that are yet to be identified.
 The implementation arrangements map includes: